 Q: Does the program offer stipends?The students enrolled in the MS/DI program who are placed at the VA Portland Health Care System for their primary practice site may receive a stipend.
 The ability to offer the stipend is negotiated on an annual basis.
 Stipends are currently not available to students placed at other supervised practice sites affiliated with our program, however, a travel reimbursement (also negotiated on an annual basis) is offered to our dietetic interns placed in Medford, OR.

-Q: How do I apply to the MS/DI or Dietetic Internship Program?Application instructions for the MS/DI, Dietetic Internship, and MS or MCD programs can be found here.
+Q: How do I apply to any the GPHN programs?Application instructions for the MS/DI, Dietetic Internship, and MS or MCD programs can be found here.

 Yes, you will need personal reliable transportation to and from rotations.
 Due to parking limitations on Marquam Hill, students are encouraged to use public transportation getting to and from the OHSU campus.
 More information is available through OHSU's Transportation and Parking office.

 Q: Where should I live?Students often choose to find housing near their primary placement site, to cut down on travel time during the bulk of their supervised practice rotation hours.
 We recommend that students keep in mind public transit options when considering housing, to make it easy to travel to campus on class days.
 This applies even more so to MS/DI students, who will be on campus more during the second year of the program.

 Q: Where are your rotation sites located?Supervised practice rotations are located throughout the Portland metropolitan area, SW Washington, and Medford in both rural and urban communities.
 Students placed in Medford will complete all supervised practice rotations in their community for the duration of the program, but are expected to travel to Portland for special academic events associated with the GPHN program.
 These events will be discussed with students placed in Medford during GPHN's Orientation Week.